libp2p/specs/connections/inlined-muxer-negotiation.md

 ## Design

-### Multiplexer negotiation over TLS
+### Multiplexer Negotiation over TLS

-When the security protocol selected by the upgrader is TLS, the [ALPN] extension of TLS handshake is used to select the multiplexer.
+When using TLS, the [ALPN] extension is used to negotiate the multiplexer.

 The ALPN TLS extension allows the client to send a list of supported application protocols as part of the TLS ClientHello message.
 The server chooses